kiwi0fruit/ultimate-question/files/issues_dump.md

 # Self-reference as a key to OEE?

 * [ ] Inspect [Self-referential basis of undecidable dynamics: from The Liar Paradox and The Halting Problem to The Edge of Chaos](https://www.reddit.com/r/DigitalPhilosophy/comments/dy1sgh/selfreferential_basis_of_undecidable_dynamics/)

+# Cooperation-competition balance might be important to build an ontology

+Some simplified form like in a prisoners dilemma or even simpler.
+Or may be not and it' simply emergent anyway...

 # Ultimate question discussion